hillaryychan/COMP6443/notes/03_Injection.md

 **protip**: API's often don't have error handling, and hide the error behind UI trickery (and status codes).
 Mobiles phones are twice as likely to be susceptible

+Be wary of `'` and `"` when using SQL injection, there isn't a standard to use one or the other, so try both.

 #### or 1=1

 ![or 1=1](../imgs/03-8_or-1=1.png)